East Carolina vs. South Florida NCAA Football Odds, Plays and Insights | October 28, 2021

 Over/Under Insights

-- East Carolina has combined with its opponents to score more than 56.5 points in three of seven games this season.
+- South Florida has combined with its opponents to score more than 56.5 points in four of seven games this season.

-- South Florida's games have gone over 56.5 points in four of seven chances this season.

-- The combined points per game average of the two teams, 52.6, is 3.9 points fewer than Thursday's over/under.
+- Thursday's total is 3.9 points higher than the combined 52.6 PPG average of the two teams.

 - These two squads surrender a combined 60.7 points per game, 4.2 more than this contest's over/under.